mEyob/load-balancing-5G-hetnet/README.md

 consumption.
 The resulting Lagrangian multiplier can then be iteratively updated by applying techniques like gradient descent to minimize the weighted sum of performance and energy.

+## Inputs
+Macro cell input parameters: Idle power, busy power, service rates for its own users (blue black in the above figure) and users offloaded from small cells (green).
+Small cell input parameters: Idle, busy, setup, and sleep power consumption values.
+Service rate, setup time (time it takes to start the small cell from a sleep state), and idle timer.

+## Outputs
+The outputs are: mean response time and mean power consumption under the optimized policy.

+## How to run simulator